-Combine all fruits in a serving bowl of your choice, preferably a punch bowl.
+Combine all the fruits in a serving bowl of your choice, preferably a punch bowl.

 Sprinkle brown sugar, then combine the rest of the ingredients.
 Stir until sugar has melted.

-When ready, add ice cubes & stir to combine.
+When ready, add ice cubes and stir to combine.
 Adjust sweetness with more brown sugar as needed.

-What fruits should you put in a sangria?
+What is the best fruit to put in a sangria?

-Your choice of fruit affects whether you get a sweet or less sweet beverage.
-Apples and pears are what make up a traditional sangria.
-They tend to give the beverage a bit of the crunch.
-Oranges, peaches, lemon, and even strawberries and plum are great fruits to put in a sangria.
+Usually, apples and pears make up a traditional sangria recipe.
+They tend to give the beverage a bit of a crunch.
+However, oranges, peaches, lemon, and even strawberries and plums are also great fruits to put in this drink.

 Can you eat the fruit in sangria?

-While a lot of people discard the fruit in the sangria, they are quite tasty.
-The flavors of the alcohol and fruits infused together overnight give it a unique flavor profile.
+Although a lot of people discard the fruit in the sangria, they are actually edible and quite tasty.
+This is because the flavors of the alcohol and fruits infused together overnight in this sangria recipe give it a unique medley of flavors.

-A perfect drink to accompany you and your friends.
-This versatile drink can be consumed during or after a meal.
-So try and make it at home, serve it with tapas to complete the Sangria experience.
+ConclusionOur fruity sangria recipe certainly serves the perfect cocktail to entertain you and your friends.
+Furthermore, this versatile drink can be consumed during or after a meal.
+Make it at home and serve it with tapas to complete the Spanish dining experience.